itsjoesullivan/Backbone.socket/readme.md

 	```

 	- This is a pretty simple implementation.
 Edit ./lib/mongoStore.js to your database/model name

 ##Test
 Run server.js then visit 'localhost:3000/client/test.html' for jasmine test.
 You may need to 'npm install server.io'.

+##Roll your own
+To test your own datastore just make sure you're passing tests in './lib/general.spec.js' and './client/test.js'

 ##To-dos:
 - General server-side spec for sync()-compliance